Match Set For ROH United Honor: Doncaster | PWMania

 ROH issued the following:

-The Addiction returns to two-on-two tag team action when they face the unlikely, and unusual, team of Kenny King and Toru Yano in Doncaster!
-With The Addiction fighting for their long-term future in ROH, they face two accomplished stars in both singles and tag team action in King and Yano.
-Both King and Yano have held World Tag Team Championship Gold, King a former ROH World Tag Team Champion and Yano a IWGP Heavyweight Tag Team Champion, but the two have very little common ground.
+And perhaps there is no angrier man than Bully Ray.
+Bully has been fired by COO Joe Koff from his role as ROH Enforcer but still has time remaining in his contract.
+Bully returned to action on the War of the Worlds Tour and now heads to the UK looking to take down and take on three men he believes have not paid their dues, who are part of a generation that has been coddled and has not had to struggle to achieve what they want to achieve.

-On paper, this match appears to favor The Addiction but don’t underestimate the unpredictable Yano and the Championship contender King!
-Yano has been known to pull out all of the stops, and pull off turnbuckle pads, while King has elevated his game as a two-time ROH World Television Champion and into ROH World Championship contention!
+In an odd alliance, Bully teams with Punishment Martinez, who has had his eyes set on Bullet Club’s Adam Page, and Shane Taylor, who is looking to get revenge on Josh “The Goods” Woods and Woods’ friend and sparring partner, Bellator’s King Mo.
+While Castle and The Boys give up a major size advantage to their opponents, they are almost guaranteed to all work together on the same page while it is unclear what if any cohesiveness the trio of Bully, Martinez, and Taylor will bring other than their brawling styles!

-Who will win this tag team clash?
+Who will win this six-man clash?
 Join us in Doncaster as Honor Untied – Doncaster broadcasts LIVE for HonorClub to find out!

 For those outside the UK, all three live events will be broadcast LIVE for all HonorClub members!